 - Find out what documents you need to open an electricity account

-Electricity in France is deregulated, meaning that you have a choice of supplier and the company that supplies your electricity is not the same as the company that responds to power outages.
+Electricity in France is deregulated, meaning that you have a choice of supplier and the grid operator who oversees the management of the electricity network, for example by responding to power outages.
 The grid operator throughout most of France is Enedis (formerly ERDF - Électricité Réseau Distribution France).
-You will need to contact Enedis if you are moving into a new home and need to have a meter installed.
+You will need to contact Enedis if you are setting up electricity in a new home and need to have a meter installed (demande de raccordement).

-What You Need to Activate an Electricity Account
+What You Need to Set up Electricity in France

-It will save some time if you have some information prepared before calling a supplier to activate an account for your electricity.
+It will save some time if you have the necessary information prepared before calling a supplier to set up an electricity account.
 In an ideal world, you would have the following information available:

-- Your contact information: name, e-mail address, phone number
+- Your contact information: name, e-mail address, French phone number

 - The name of the previous occupant

 The energy supplier will use this information to identify your meter.
-They will also likely ask you questions about your home and consumption habits (e.g. the size - in meters squared - of your home, how many people live there, whether heating/cooking appliances are fueled by electricity or gas, and whether it’s a primary or secondary residence).
+They will also likely ask you questions about your home and consumption habits (e.g. the size - in square meters - of your home, how many people live there, whether heating/cooking appliances are fueled by electricity or gas, and whether it’s a primary or secondary residence).
 This allows them to determine the appropriate amount of power capacity for your home.

 Did You Know?In France, you have a choice of how much power capacity you want for your property, from 3KVA to 36KVA.
 This is referred to as the "puissance de compteur".
 Most homes in France use 6 kVA or 9 kVA, with either base or peak and off-peak (HP/HC) pricing.

-What Goes Into the Price of Electricity Supply in France?
+What Goes Into the Price of Electricity in France?

 Regulated tariff (RT)